 But both these planners suffer from a problem recommending some journeys because they insist on requiring at least 5 minutes between arriving on one bus and departing on the next bus - and at bus stations they insist on it taking at least a minute to walk from one stance to another.

-So, if your inbound bus is scheduled to arrive at a bus station EXACTLY 5 minutes before your next bus is due to depart then these planners will NOT recommend that journey.
+So, if your inbound bus is scheduled to arrive at a bus station 5 minutes or less before your next bus is due to depart then these planners will NOT recommend that journey.

-The 65 runs regularly every 2 hours on Sunday, there’s another bus that runs approximately every 2 hour on Sunday, the Moffat & Williamson 64 that travels its meandering route around Fife tourist spots:
+There is a bus that runs approximately every 2 hours on Sunday, the Moffat & Williamson 64 that travels its meandering route around Fife tourist spots:

 Catching the 64 can be quite tight as you see the 95 from Crail at 10:40 is due to arrive at St Andrews Bus Station at 11:10 but the 64 is due to depart St Andrews Students Union also at 11:10.